EBISPOT/OXO/dataloading/paxo/readme.md

 ### Usage (short)

 1. First create a raw score with
-> python paxo.py ../config/config.ini -s
+> python paxo.py paxo_config.ini -s

 2. Calculate a score with:
-> python paxo.py ../config/config.ini -c
+> python paxo.py paxo_config.ini -c

 3. Calculate and Validated a primary score:
-> python paxo.py ../config/config.ini -cv
+> python paxo.py paxo_config.ini -cv

-4. Create a neo4j compatible csv file and lod it into neo4j based on a previously calculated score
+4. Create a csv file that is compatible with oxo.
+Based on a previously calculated score
-> python paxo.py ../config/config.ini -n
+> python paxo.py paxo_config.ini -n

 5. Create a mapping file, given not a "real" ontology but a list of terms
-> python paxo.py ../config/listprocessing_config.ini -l
+> python paxo.py listprocessing_config.ini -l

 ### More about usage
 **About 1:** The primary, 'raw' score is the base for the calculation of the mapping score.
 This has to execute many calls to the OLS and Oxo API and can take a long time.
 The files created by this step thus are somewhat of a 'checkpoint'.